turingschool/front-end-curriculum/lessons/module-3/mvc.md

 ### Wrapping it up

 In small groups draw out the MVC of your most recent application.
-How does Redux play into this?
 Work on this for 10 minutes, then we'll reconvene.

 ## References

-[MVC
+- [MVC
 Architecture](https://developer.mozilla.org/en-US/docs/Glossary/MVC)

-[Understanding
+- [Understanding
 MVC](https://blog.codinghorror.com/understanding-model-view-controller/)